Management · June 18, 2024

-Finances are perhaps the most common area where companies perform audits—but you don't need to stop there.
-It's also key to review your vendors.
-Performing a vendor audit can help highlight potential risks, inefficiencies and compliance issues—before they become a problem.
+Companies conduct audits to track their finances every year, but you don't have to stop there.
+It's also key to audit your vendors to help identify potential risks, inefficiencies and compliance issues before they become a problem.

 • Pricing: Review how the pricing fits into your budget.
 Also, perform the calculations to determine if you're getting the return on investment you'd initially planned.